Bucket Sort Algorithm (Java, Python, C/C++ Code Examples)

 c) 0.39

-bucket_index = no_of_buckets * array element
+bucket_index = no_of_buckets * array_element

 = 3.9

-0.39 will be stored on bucket[floor(3.9)] or bucket[3].
+0.39 is stored in bucket[floor(3.9)] or bucket[3].

 Bucket Sort Algorithm for Floating-Point Numbers